 ICMA works with the following international affiliates and other partners to implement the program:

-ICMA and the US State Department's YSEALI program looks for qualified professionals in sustainable development and the environment for the Professional Fellows Program.
+ICMA in partnership with American Councils for International Education and the US State Department's YSEALI program look for qualified professionals in sustainable development and the environment for the Professional Fellows Program.

 Candidates must be 25-35 years old, fluent in English, currently employed and working in the environmental field and from an ASEAN country or Timor-Leste.

 Selected participants will travel to the US for six weeks during their fellowship period.
 Selected Fellows will be hosted by an organization for four weeks.
 ICMA will match selected Fellows with a host organization based on their professional background, technical expertise and community challenge.

 Fellows will identify a community challenge and find a way to address it after the program.
 Fellows will work with their American host during the program to find innovative ways to solve that challenge.
 Please note: this program does not offer financial support for follow-on projects, but funding is sometimes available through U.S. embassies or through separate U.S. Department of State grants.

 Since 2010, ICMA has received awards to manage the Professional Fellows Program funded by the U.S. State Department, Bureau of Educational and Cultural Affairs (ECA).
 The overall goal of the program is to create a global network of emerging local government leaders to positively impact practices at their organizations and in their communities by enriching their leadership skills and cultural understanding and by providing opportunities for knowledge exchange and ongoing collaboration.
 Following are past programs: